AZNG vaccinates state inmates

-Arizona Army National Guard Spc.
-Codye Rogers, 158 Headquarters Headquarters Company, combat medic, administers the COVID-19 vaccination to a state inmate at an Arizona Department of Corrections facility in Buckeye, Ariz., April 27, 2021.
+Arizona Army National Guard combat medics administer the COVID-19 vaccination to state inmates at an Arizona Department of Corrections facility in Buckeye, Ariz., April 27, 2021.
 The vaccinations are part of the Arizona National Guard’s effort to surge capacity and capability to provide vaccinations to vulnerable populations throughout Arizona.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Michael Matkin)
+(U.S. Army National Guard video by Spc.
+Thurman Snyder)

 |Date Taken: